Read Boeing’s April 2021 Commitment to Enhance Political Engagement Disclosure

 Furthermore, it is Boeing's practice and policy to prohibit outside organizations such as trade associations from using Boeing's funds for any election-related political expenditure.
 Boeing has requested and received written assurance of adherence to that policy by its largest trade associations.
 Boeing continues to communicate its policy to other groups with which it is associated, in order to prevent the use by such groups of Boeing's corporate funds for election-related political purposes.
 Moreover, Boeing regularly reviews each of its outside affiliations, including a review of any advocacy undertaken by such third-party groups, to ensure continued overall alignment with Boeing’s interests and business strategy.
 Any continued support for such organizations must be approved by the Executive Vice President, Government Operations, on at least an annual basis.

 Boeing uses corporate resources in order to support Boeing’s viewpoint on important public policy issues, including expenditures for external entities who advocate on Boeing’s behalf.
-Any such advocacy requires the prior approval of Boeing’s Executive Vice President, Government Operations, is overseen and managed by Boeing’s Government Operations organization, and is conducted in accordance with applicable law, sound corporate practice, and our high standards of ethical conduct.
+Any such advocacy requires the prior approval of Boeing’s Executive Vice President, Government Operations, is overseen and managed by Boeing’s Government Operations organization, and is conducted in accordance with applicable law, policies and procedures, sound corporate practice, and our high standards of ethical conduct.
 Boeing files lobbying disclosure reports with the United States Congress, which are available here and here.
 Boeing files similar reports where required at the state level.
 Lobbying activities are defined and tracked internally.
 As outlined in the Company's internal procedure on Lobbying and Byrd Amendment Activities, Boeing complies with federal regulations as outlined in, but not limited to, the Lobbying Disclosure Act (LDA) and the Byrd Amendment.
 Data and reporting required by the Lobbying Disclosure Act (LDA) are disclosed and available publically on the LDA Report homepage.
 Training is provided to employees on these requirements as well as responsible behaviors.
+Additional information about Boeing's trade association memberships in organizations that lobby is available here.
 In addition, Boeing’s Executive Vice President, Government Operations, reports regularly to Boeing’s Board of Directors on the Company’s lobbying and other advocacy activities.

 If the Company were at some point in the future to resume the use of corporate funds for state and local political contributions, it would employ a rigorous review and approval process to ensure that the expenditures are in the best interests of the Company and its shareholders.
 The Company's process for approving corporate political contributions in state and local elections and ballot initiatives requires the Board of Directors to authorize a budget for such contributions.
 Such contributions would be made within that budget, in compliance with applicable laws and regulations, and in accordance with the specific authority granted by the Board of Directors, including any delegations to the Chief Executive Officer and/or the Executive Vice President, Government Operations.
 Any corporate political contributions would be recommended by the Government Operations organization and reviewed for compliance by the Vice President and Assistant General Counsel, Government Operations, and an outside law firm before being presented to the Executive Vice President, Government Operations for review and approval.
 Any corporate political contributions would be made without regard to party affiliation and solely on the basis of a candidate’s policy positions on business issues of importance to the aerospace industry and to the Company and its shareholders.
 Any corporate political contributions are disclosed on this website on an annual basis.